A Tribute to Newcastle’s People and History

 It is hard to comprehend the feat of making the sculpture until you see it.
-200 tonnes of steel went into making the Angel and it is anchored by 500 tonnes of massive concrete piles within the hill.
+200 tonnes of steel went into making the Angel and it is anchored into solid rock by 500 tonnes of massive concrete piles within the hill.
 These concrete foundations had to go down 70 feet!
 The use of such strong and permanent materials was also to withstand the fierce winds and generally lousy winter weather in the north of England.

 It is an impressive engineering feat and Gormley wanted it to be similar to other great engineering feats in Newcastle such as the miles of mining tunnels underground and the building of ships at the Newcastle shipyards.

 Angel of the North Maquette at Australian National Gallery, Canberra